-Individual Artists must submit receipts for all items or groups of like-items (such as tubes of paint) that cost $200 or more with their Final Report.
-R2AC/McKnight Career Development Fellows are exempt from this stipulation.
+Individual Artist Grants and Arts & Cultural Heritage Grants for Individuals grantees must submit receipts for all items or groups of like-items (such as tubes of paint) that cost $200 or more with their Final Report.

-Arts and Cultural Heritage, Arts Project, and Fellowship grantees must submit one piece of publicity or promotional material that exhibits the appropriate credit line.
+Arts Project grantees must submit one piece of publicity or promotional material that exhibits the appropriate credit line.

 Arts and Cultural Heritage grantees must submit copies of letters sent to Minnesota State Legislators thanking them for their support of state arts funding.